SocketDotTech/socket-docs/docs/read.md

 Notice following things in above contract -

 - `fetchSupply` function uses the `async` modifier.
 This modifier needs to be used for both write and read calls to underlying chains.
-- `isReadCall` flag is set to `true`.
-This flag indicates to SOCKET that the call doesnt need to be sent on chain and just the return data needs to be read.
+- if `_readCallOn()` is called, it indicates to SOCKET that the call doesn't need to be sent on chain and just the return data needs to be read.
 - The `totalSupply` call uses `IMyTokenReader` interface.
 The `totalSupply` function signature is similar to a standard token contract but its visibility is not restricted to `view` and it doesnt have a return value.
 This needs to be followed for all read calls.
 The interface needs to be changed in this way to be compatible with the `async` `forwarder` system on Offchain VM.
 - Also, unlike a read on single chain, the return data here is not returned synchronously.
 Instead it has to be read asynchronously via a `promise` and a `callback` function.
   The `forwarder` address is interfaced as `IPromise` and `then` function is called on it.
 In this function we pass the callback function signature as first parameter and data for callback as second parameter.
-- `asyncPromise` address is returned by `then` function call and it is marked in `isValidPromise` mapping.
-This is done to validate callers of the callback.
 - `fetchSupplyCallback` uses `onlyPromises` modifier and has 2 params.
 First param is the `data` passed from original function and second param is the `returnData` from chain.

 ## 2. Promises